MicrosoftDocs/patterns-practices/patterns-practices/reference/notificationobject-class-mspp-viewmodel.md

 Remarks
 -------

-<span id="remarksToggle"></span> This class provides basic support for implementing the [INotifyPropertyChanged](http://msdn.microsoft.com/en-us/library/ms133020) interface and for marshalling execution to the UI thread.
+ This class provides basic support for implementing the [INotifyPropertyChanged](http://msdn.microsoft.com/en-us/library/ms133020) interface and for marshalling execution to the UI thread.

 Inheritance Hierarchy
 ---------------------